OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

  **Remarks**

 The  **TargetDialects** element and its child elements specify the set of regional languages your dictionary contains.
 For example, if your dictionary applies to both Spanish (Mexico) and Spanish (Peru), but not Spanish (Spain), you can specify that in this element.
-Do not specify more than one language (for example, Spanish and English) in this manifest.
+Do not specify more than one language (e.g., Spanish and English) in this manifest.
 Publish separate languages as separate dictionaries.

  **Example**